radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/backups/recover-backups.md

 ---
 # Recover a Deleted Environment Backup

 This guide outlines the steps to recover a deleted environment backup.
-Recovering a deleted backup makes it available in the list of backups for potential restoration.
+Recovering a deleted backup makes it available in the list of backups for restoration.
 Deleted backups can only be recovered by an Environment Operations center Tenant Administrator (**confirming with RL**).

 ## Getting started